The practica are essential components of the WLU Teacher Education Program which help TECs to accomplish the following:

 Providing a copy of the signed, completed Practicum Evaluation Form to the TEC; and

-Place the completed and signed Evaluation Form in a sealed envelope and give it to the TEC on Friday October 19 so that he/she can submit the completed Evaluation Form to the Faculty of Education on Monday October 22, 2012 when he/she returns to class.
+Place the completed and signed Evaluation Form in a sealed envelope and give it to the TEC on the last Friday of the first practicum so that he/she can submit the completed Evaluation Form to the Faculty of Education when he/she returns to class.

 Placement difficulties due to communication/professional relations